 The Direct Payments team will audit your records.
 Monitoring meetings will take place 6 weeks after you begin receiving direct payments and then at least annually.
-Where there is a larger package of support and/or where support is jointly funded more frequent audits will be undertaken to ensure that the funding is being used to meet the assessed needs.

 If you have any changes in your circumstances during that time you will need to contact the Direct Payments team or your Social Worker.